NikkyArmstrong/parser/devblog.md

 <!--Insert commit from big PC here.-->

-What do we do next.
+What do we do next - look in the design doc.
 We could forge ahead and start building the game framework for the text adventure.
 But our goal is to write a parser.
-If we look at our design doc <!--TBC!--> we can see that the first step is to build a parser that interprets a sentence with english language and grammar rules.
+If we look at our design doc we can see that the first step is to build a parser that interprets a sentence with english language and grammar rules.

 `Commit 0f1c5a88d826a0a07be653c7ff2262f01d57915a changed direction here`

-The most common thing to do in a text adventure is just "look".
+The next command in the design doc (and the most common thing to do in a text adventure) is just "look".
 Without any other input, the game would usually return a description of the room.
 Let's have a think about what "look" should do, write the design, then write the tests.
 The design we've written so far is simple (if we want to change it later, we use the tests to help us refactor).
 We need the parser to identify the verb, (optional) preposition, (optional) article, and the object.